PT 109 as deck cargo aboard SS Joseph Stanton, August 1942. (National Archives)

 Squadron Two officers on the way to the South Pacific aboard SS Robin Wently.
 Top row, l-r: Ens.
 John D. Chester USNR (XO PT 109), Ens.
 John C. Duckworth, Jr. USNR (XO PT 110), Lt.
 Charles E. Tilden USNR (CO PT 110).
 Bottom row, l-r: Lt.
 Frank Freeland USNR (CO PT 44), Ens.
 David M. Levy USNR (CO PT 59), and Ens.
 Andrew J. Floyd USNR (XO PT 43).
 (PT Boats, Inc.)

 The convoy arrived at the harbor of Noumea, on the French possession of New Caledonia, on November 11.
-There the boats were unloaded, camouflaged in dark green paint, made combat-ready, and then towed to their next destination, Espiritu Santo in the New Hebrides.
+There the boats were unloaded, and then towed to their next destination, Espiritu Santo in the New Hebrides.
 Two elderly destroyers of World War I vintage converted to minelayers, USS Trever and USS Zane towed the first division, leaving on November 15, and arrived at Espiritu two days later.
 From there two old 'four-stackers' and their charges departed on the 18th for Tulagi Harbor, 35 miles north of Guadalcanal, arriving on the 20th.
 Tulagi was the first PT boat operating base in the Solomons area, established in in October with the arrival of the new MTB Squadron Three, reconstituted after the original outfit was destroyed in the Philippines.
 Squadron Two's second division, including Ensign Larson's 109, left Noumea on the 20th, under tow of another pair of ancient four-stackers, USS Manley and USS McKean.
 They arrived at Espiritu on the 23rd and at 1930 that evening the convoy hoisted anchor and sailed for Tulagi.
 After reaching a point some 300 miles from their destination the PT's were turned loose and proceeded to complete the rest of the trip under their own power.
 The boats arrived at Tulagi on the 25th, tying up to the dock at the former Chinese village of Sesapi.
 The following day, Lieutenant Westholm came aboard 109 and took over as boat captain, while Bryant Larson reverted back to his original position as the boat's executive officer.
 Radioman Ed Guenther, when relating about his PT service aboard 109, said he always referred to Mr. Westholm and Mr. Larson as 'the two Swedes'.
 Meanwhile, Mr. Chester was transferred to "Fearless" Frank Freeland's PT 44; at the time, it seemed an insignificant move; little did anyone know later on it would prove to be fatal.

 Destroyer-minelayer USS Trever (Naval History and Heritage Command)